Skip to main content

 Real-World Proof

-Public transportation authorities (like our deployment with IETT) use Proxus Edge in highly constrained mobile networks.
+Public transportation authorities use Proxus Edge in highly constrained mobile networks.
 By filtering redundant GPS paths, engine telemetry, and passenger counts locally inside the vehicle, they maintain real-time fleet visibility while immediately reducing GSM data costs by over 40%.

 Conclusion